Field-induced electronic phase separation in the high-temperature superconductor La$_{1.94}$Sr$_{0.06}$CuO$_{4+y}$: Introduction

-In this work, we study the magnetic stripes in co-doped La$_{1.94}$Sr$_{0.06}$CuO$_{4+y}$ with $T_c=37.5(2)$ K. In contrast to other \LSCOO{} compounds, zero field data reveal no static magnetism.
-We show that an applied magnetic field induces static magnetic order, increasing the magnetic volume fraction ($V_{\rm m}$) linearly from 0\% at 0~T to $37(3)$\% at 8~T, see Fig.~\ref{fig:linear}.
-At the same time, the intensity of the ND signal from the stripe order also increases linearly with an applied magnetic field.
-The combination of these observations implies that the field-induced ND signal is caused by the increase in the magnetic volume fraction, while the ordered magnetic moment is field-independent.
-This is in contrast to some conclusions drawn in earlier studies \cite{Lake2002,Khaykovich2002,Chang2008}.
-We here propose that the observed increase in neutron diffraction intensity is better explained by an increase in the magnetic volume fraction, and discuss why earlier experiments were interpreted differently.
+In this work, we study the magnetic stripes in co-doped La$_{1.94}$Sr$_{0.06}$CuO$_{4+y}$.
+We use $\mu$SR to show that there is no static magnetism in our sample, in contrast to \LSCOO{} compounds with other Sr dopings \cite{Mohottala2006,Udby2013}.
+We further show that an applied magnetic field induces the magnetic order, increasing the magnetic volume fraction linearly from 0\% at 0~T to $37(3)$\% at 8~T. At the same time, the intensity of the ND peak from the stripe order also increases linearly with an applied magnetic field.
+The combination of these observations implies that the field-induced ND peak is caused solely by the increase in the magnetic volume fraction, while the size of ordered magnetic moment is field-independent.
+This is in contrast to some conclusions drawn in earlier studies, where the ordered magnetic moment was found to increase with increasing field \cite{Lake2002,Khaykovich2002,Chang2008}.